Narek Hakhnazaryan & Oxana Shevchenko

 Once more we could enjoy the wonderfully singing tone of the Guarneri “filius Andreae” cello.
 The Nocturne is a serene, mostly reflective piece with a calm, stepping piano accompaniment and gently swaying agogics.
 In the middle part, the music gradually livens up from the piano part, turns more expressive, evolves into a short, emotional climax, then returns to the initial cantilena.
 It made me wonder whether this is music that Armenians would actually sing?

 In any case, this ended a stellar concert.
-Thanks, Narek, and thanks, Oxana, for all that excellent music, and for the pleasure to hear the two of you play again!
+Thanks to Narek Hakhnazaryan, and Oxana Shevchenko, for all that excellent music, and for the pleasure to hear the two of you play again!